-- Prior Recommended Course(s): Completion of Biology; open to 10, 11, 12 graders - Homework Expectation: 1-2 hours per week
+• Prerequisites: Biology; open to 10, 11, 12 graders

 Dual Enrollment Course: This is a college-level, dual enrollment course; you will be enrolled both at Gunn and Foothill College.
 This means, if you decide to drop the class, you will need to consider the deadlines and consequences for doing so at each institution.
 In addition to 5 units of high school credit per semester, students will also earn college units of UC/CSU transferable college credit through Foothill UC/CSU Transferable Credit College.
 Transferable college courses receive an additional grade point in the weighted GPA grade calculation as they are considered Honors-level work.
-Please note this year-long Gunn dual enrollment course includes two separate courses at Foothill.